Discover top website trends and insights for 2025

 JSON-LD is easier to read and update, making it the preferred schema markup format.
 It’s also what Google recommends, so it could play a part in search rankings in the future.
 Starting with the JSON-LD format primes you for that possibility and makes your markup more scalable.

-Add schema markup to your website with Webflow
+Add schema markup with Webflow

 Adding schema markup is an excellent method for moving up the search results, and with the right tools, it’s a painless experience.

-Get started for free
+Start building for free

-Get started for free
+Start building for free

-Get started for free
+Start building for free

 Last Updated